What is a Deviated Septum?

 • Contribute to sleep disorders like sleep apnea

 Depending on the severity of the deviated septum, people can experience no symptoms or experience them chronically.
 For some, they may only experience symptoms while they also have a cold or upper respiratory infection.
-This causes the tissues in the nose to swell and can worsen airflow, activating other symptoms.
+This causes the tissues in the nasal passage to swell and can worsen airflow, activating other symptoms.

 If you experience these symptoms frequently, it is important to consult a doctor and have your septum examined so that the seriousness of the condition can be diagnosed.

-Treatment
+Treatment Options

 There are useful ways that you can manage some of the symptoms of a deviated septum.
 There are medications that alleviate symptoms, including the following: